The Dark Web, Demystified: Beyond the Shadows of Tor

 What exactly is the dark web, and why does it garner such a bad reputation in the media?
-In this article, I'll untangle the mystery and misrepresentation surrounding the dark web while shedding light on its more positive aspects and legitimate uses.
+In this article, I will untangle the mystery and misrepresentation surrounding the dark web while shedding light on its more positive aspects and legitimate uses.

-Before diving into Tor, let's briefly explore the technical makeup of the Internet.
-The Internet as we know it today is nothing more than an amalgamation of different networking protocols working in concert to provide a feature-rich experience.
+Before diving into Tor, let us briefly explore the technical makeup of the Internet.
+The Internet as we know it today is nothing more than an amalgamation of different networking protocols working in concert to provide a feature rich experience.
 Each protocol serves a specific purpose:

-• When browsing websites, we're using the Hypertext Transfer Protocol (HTTP) or its secure variant Hypertext Transfer Protocol Secure (HTTPS)
+• When browsing websites, we are using the Hypertext Transfer Protocol (HTTP) or its secure variant Hypertext Transfer Protocol Secure (HTTPS)

 • For remote work, we might use Microsoft's proprietary Remote Desktop Protocol (RDP) or Citrix's Independent Computing Architecture (ICA) protocol